pzaino/thecrowler/doc/email-crawling-design.md

 For IMAP, the adapter uses UID-based retrieval, never sequence numbers for persistent identity.
 A UIDVALIDITY change produces a reset signal and forces mailbox reconciliation.
-POP3 is not part of the initial target unless a stable identity and deletion policy are designed explicitly.
+The implemented POP3 adapter is a polling-only legacy fallback with the weaker identity and deletion behavior documented above; new deployments should prefer IMAP or provider APIs.

 ### Fetcher